 Transferring Title to Property

-Probate is necessary to transfer the title to property if the deceased person didn’t have a beneficiary set up.
+Probate is necessary to transfer the title to property held by the decedent if the deceased person didn’t have a beneficiary set up.
 There are a few ways they could transfer property without going through probate.
 The owner of the estate could set up a living trust and put all their assets in the trust.
 When they die, everything passes to the beneficiary of the trust with no need to go through probate.

 Another option is to make the assets payable on death to a beneficiary.
-With life insurance policies, bank accounts, retirement accounts and other assets, you just fill out a form to say who you want the beneficiary to be.
+With life insurance policies, bank accounts, retirement accounts, and other assets, you just fill out a form to say who you want the beneficiary to be.
 With real estate, you can file a quick claim deed that lists the person to receive the property after you die.

 If the decedent has done none of these things or has property that can’t be transferred until death, they will need a will.
 When the estate goes through probate, the court provides documentation that allows title companies to transfer the title of the asset to the new owner.